the-open/open-and-friends/CODE-OF-CONDUCT.md

 Some OPEN Network spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing tech@the-open.net.
+If you believe someone is violating the code of conduct, please report it by emailing conduct@the-open.net.
 For more details please see our Reporting Guide below.

 * **Be friendly and patient.**